James-Mc1ntyre/MV-AGE/README.md

 The prepared project is meant to be ready for food-item labeling.
 During labeling, each terminal round shows the next food item name and its ingredient list, then prompts for the correct class label.
 With the standard `food_names.csv` file, the `food_name` values are shown alongside the ingredient text so the item is easier to identify.

+The workflow is a simple two-step process:

+1. put input CSV files in the repository's `input_data/` folder
+2. prepare a project, then start labeling

 The labeling loop queries one item at a time, which keeps the exact single-sample active-learning behavior described in the AGE paper.

 <img src="https://ar5iv.org/html/1705.05085/assets/x1.png" alt="AGE Figure 1: Framework of AGE" width="400">